 - Your practitioner(s) in order that they can provide you with treatment

-- We also use Mailchimp to coordinate our messages, Schedul our online booking system and Rehab My Patient to create exercise sheets, so your name and email address may be saved on their server.
+- We also use Mailchimp to coordinate our messages, Schedul our online booking system and Rehab My Patient to create exercise sheets.
+These service providers do not have access to your medical notes, just your essential contact details so your name and email address may be saved on their server.